ReCommenXer/BFTest/README.md

      spawn(function()
         while wait() do
-            if _G.Magma and World2 then
+            if Magma and World2 then
                 pcall(function()
                     if game:GetService("Workspace").Enemies:FindFirstChild("Magma Ninja") or game:GetService("Workspace").Enemies:FindFirstChild("Lava Pirate") then for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do